As malware continues to adapt and overcome conventional IT security, it’s more important than ever to have powerful cybersecurity support.

 Whether the incident harms any users in the end or not, the precedent set by this attack is clear: there is a malware epidemic going on in the world today – but just how bad is it?
-Or in other words, just how necessary is the right cybersecurity support in Boston and throughout New England?
+Or in other words, just how necessary is the right cybersecurity support in Boston?

 For an accurate diagnosis, turn to the researchers at Malwarebytes, who spent six months collecting detailed statistics on a wide range of malware threats.
 Their findings covered more than 200 countries, with data from over 100 million Windows and Android devices and nearly 1 billion malware detections.

 The focus of the study was on six major threat categories – ransomware, ad fraud malware, android malware, botnets, banking Trojans, and adware.
-The results make a convincing case for investing in cybersecurity support in Boston and throughout New England.
+The results make a convincing case for investing in cybersecurity support in Boston.